 Because of the skill development nature of this course it is required that students complete all assignments to pass this class.
+For more on the specifics of grading for this course, please see the Course Rubrics (Appendix I).

 Attendance and participation 25 pts

 PDS 25

 Researcher paper draft 25

 Final paper 25